 For more details, go here}:

-You can search for more WordPress search and replace plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Free Plugin Repository …
+You can search for more search and replace plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Plugin Directory …

 (WordPress Plugins – search and replace)